 Table 1 is the results for different maturity caplets.
-Besides the relative

-Black's model for the whole maturity.
+Besides the relative difference, we also use the RMSE to see the difference between the lattice value and Black's model for the whole maturity.
 The definition of the RMSE is given as follows: